 Considerations: The logging of the query event is clearly appropriate.
 However, there are requirements introduced by the ATNA Secure Node that are not applicable to our scenario where the Audit Source IS the Audit Record Repository itself: the ARR is required to send audit records via UDP or TLS.
 We SHOULD mandate the creation of audit records structured in accordance to ATNA structure and no other transport requirements.
 There is another point to take in consideration: once the ATNA query is made, an audit record is created.
 Should this audit be returned into the same transaction (query Response)?

 Answer: This is a very important implementation decision, and IHE cannot define requirement for this.

+Transaction ITI-81 is based on a FHIR query operation.
+Not all the search parameters defined in this transaction are actually standard FHIR search parameters.
+A CP to FHIR is submitted to add “outcome” and “role” as standard search parameters (CP #9919 http://gforge.hl7.org/gf/project/fhir/DSTU2/tracker/?action=TrackerItemEdit&tracker_item_id=9919).
+Decision: This issue was resolved with STU3 release.

+Tech cmte has documented the query to patient.identifier, starting from a search parameter of type “reference”.
+Does this reflect the FHIR requirements in the correct way?
+Decision: Starting from STU3 release it’s well understood how to use search parameters of type reference to navigate through resources.

+CP-ITI-1152 asks for an enhancement of the patient.identifier search parameter to search also for audit where the patient is involved in the event as a participant.
+Decision: During the update to move this supplement to FHIR R4 the CP was included in order to have an alignment between the search parameters, defined by FHIR and the ones defined in this supplement, that can be used to search for patient involved in the event either as a user and either as a participant.

 General Introduction